qasimbatrawi/Smart-Healthcare-Appointment-System/README.md

 To run the project, you need Java 17+, Maven 3+, and both MySQL and MongoDB installed on your device.

 To test the system, you can clone the repository using **git clone https://github.com/qasimbatrawi/Smart-Healthcare-Appointment-System** .
-After that, you need to update the values inside the **application.properties** and **docker-compose.yml** files with real values.
+After that, you need to update the values inside the **application.properties**, **docker-compose.yml**, **SystemApplication.java** and **JwtService.java** files with real values.
-Then, run the system using the Maven command **mvn spring-boot:run**.
+Then, run the system using the Maven commands **mvn clean package** and **mvn spring-boot:run**.
 Then, you can test the APIs provided in the file APIs.txt using
 Swagger at **http://localhost:8080/swagger-ui/index.html#/** .

 Another simple way to test the system without installing the required software is to use Docker.
-First, install Docker on your system, then pull the image using **docker pull qasimbatrawi/healthcare-system:latest** and run it using **docker-compose up -d**.
+First, install Docker on your system, then pull the image using **docker pull qasimbatrawi/healthcare-system:latest** and run it using **docker run qasimbatrawi/healthcare-system:latest**, but you need first to have and run both mongo and mysql images, and specify the enviroment variables for each.
 After that, you can test the APIs using Swagger at **http://localhost:8080/swagger-ui/index.html#/** .